gerardVM/IronHack-Personal-Project/README.md

 }
 ```

-(POST)  http://socket/create-third-party: To create a new Third Party user (Just Admins)
+(POST)  socket/create-third-party: To create a new Third Party user.
+(Just Admins)
 ```json
 {
 	"username"  : "userT",